 - Deep brain stimulation (DBS) has become a well-accepted therapy to treat movement disorders, including ET.

 - Thalamotomy or thalamic DBS has been shown to be effective in improving motor symptoms and also quality of life.

 - DBS offers the opportunity to selectively modulate the targeted brain regions and related networks.
-In addition, stimulation can be adjusted according to individual patients' demands and stimulation is reversible.
+In addition, stimulation can be adjusted according to individual patients' demands, and stimulation is reversible.

 - The combination of high-intensity focused ultrasound (HIFU) with MRI guidance known as MR-guided focused ultrasound (MRgFUS) appears to be particularly promising to ablate tissues located deep in the brain.
-The safety and effectiveness of this method have been observed in Parkinsonian and ET as well as in neuropathic pain.
+The safety and effectiveness of this method have been observed in Parkinsonian and essential tremor as well as in neuropathic pain.

 - Usually, this requires no active treatment.

 - If anxiety is a provoking factor then cognitive behavioural/relaxation therapy or antidepressant treatment may be helpful.
-See separate Generalised Anxiety Disorder article.
+See the separate Generalised Anxiety Disorder article.